itamarst/sensorapi/README.md

 * Add password to PostgreSQL for security.
 * Separate Docker images for each server, and perhaps separate Python packages etc. if they grow larger.
+* Cloud-managed database, rather than running our own.

 See the source code for other potential improvements.